Hungarian Revolution of 1848: Parliamentary monarchy, the Batthyány government

 Though the Emperor formally relieved Jelačić of his duties, Jelačić and his army invaded Muraköz (Međimurje) and the Southern Transdanubian parts of Hungary on 11 September 1848.

 After the Austrian revolution in Vienna was defeated, Franz Joseph I of Austria replaced his uncle Ferdinand I of Austria, who was not of sound mind.
 Franz Joseph didn't recognise Batthyány's second premiership, which began on 25 September.
-In addition, Franz Joseph was not recognized as "King of Hungary" by the Hungarian parliament, and he was not crowned "King of Hungary" until 1867.
+In addition, Franz Joseph was not recognized as king of Hungary by the Hungarian parliament, and he was not crowned king of Hungary until 1867.
 In the end, the final break between Vienna and Pest occurred when Field-Marshal Count Franz Philipp von Lamberg was given control of all armies in Hungary (including Jelačić's).
 He went to Hungary where he was mobbed and brutally murdered.
 Following his murder the Imperial court dissolved the Hungarian Diet and appointed Jelačić as Regent.

 Meanwhile, Batthyány travelled again to Vienna to seek a compromise with the new Emperor.
 His efforts remained unsuccessful, because Franz Joseph refused to accept the reforms, which were known as the "April laws".
 This was unconstitutional, as the laws had already been signed by his uncle King Ferdinand, and he had no right to revoke them.

 Hungarian liberals in Pest saw this as an opportunity.
 In September 1848, the Diet made concessions to the Pest Uprising, so as not to break up the Austro-Hungarian Union.
 But the counter-revolutionary forces were gathering.
-After many local victories, the combined Bohemian and Croatian armies entered Pest on 5 January 1849.
+After multiple local victories, the combined Bohemian and Croatian armies entered Pest on 5 January 1849.